jlcrawford/starter-academic/content/project/example/index.md

 slides: ""
 ---

-There has been increasing evidence that dopamine function is important for both cognitive and motivational function across the adult life span.
-In my work, I have aimed to use multi-modal neuroimaging tools, such as fMRI and PET, to understand the complex relationships between aging, neuromodulation, cognition, and motivation.
+There has been increasing evidence that dopamine is important for both cognitive and motivational function across the adult life span.
+In parallel, other work suggests that monoaminergic nuclei are the earliest site of Alzheimer's disease pathology in the brain.
+In my work, I use multi-modal neuroimaging tools, such as fMRI and PET, to understand the complex relationships between aging, neuromodulation, cognition, and motivation across the adult life span.

 **Relevant publications:**

+**Crawford, J.L.**, & Berry, A.S. (in press).
+Examining resilience to Alzheimer’s disease through the lens of monoaminergic neuromodulator systems. *Trends in Neurosciences*.

 Green, M.A., **Crawford, J.L.**, Kuhnen, C.M., Samanez-Larkin, G.R, & Seaman, K.L.
 (2023).
 Multivariate associations between dopamine receptor availability and risky investment decision making across adulthood. *Cerebral Cortex Communications, 4(2)*, tgad008.